-The job seeker visa for Germany is a Long-Term Residency Permit, which allows you to stay in the country for six months and look for a job.
+The German Job Seeker Visa is a long-term residency permit, which allows you to stay in the country for up to six months and look for a job.

-This visa is an initiative by the German Federal Government to encourage qualified professionals from third countries (except for nationalities mentioned above) to enter the country, find a job of their choice and settle to work in the long-term.
+This visa is an initiative by the German Federal Government to encourage qualified professionals from third countries (except for nationalities mentioned above) to enter the country, find a job, and settle to work in the long term.

-This option is suitable only for Non-EU/EEA citizens.
-Visa enables them to enter Germany and stay there for 6 months to look for a job.
-After the holder found a suitable job visa can be exchanged to a working residence permit.
+This option is suitable only for non-EU/EEA citizens.
+The visa enables them to enter Germany and stay for 6 months to look for a job.
+After the holder of the visa finds a suitable job, it can be exchanged for a working residence permit within the country.

 By obtaining this visa, a skilled worker gets access to the German job market.

-Last year German companies were unable to fill 337,900 STEM vacancies and more than 1.2 million open vacancies in total.
+Last year, German companies could not fill 337,900 STEM vacancies and more than 1.2 million open vacancies in total.

 Job Seeker Visa for people without a degree

-Originally Job Seeker Visa was created for people exceptionally with a high degree, but from March 2020 also professionals with a vocational training qualification can receive this visa.
-It will happen thanks Skilled Workers Immigration Act.
+Originally, Job Seeker Visa was created for people exceptionally with a high degree, but from March 2020, also professionals with a vocational training qualification can receive this visa.
+It’s possible thanks Skilled Workers Immigration Act.

 Before the Skilled Workers Immigration Act, you could only look for a job on a Job Seeker visa.
 You were not allowed to take any employment as such.

-With the option for trial work to be incorporated from March 2020, Germany-based employers, as well as the foreign worker, will be able to find out if they are mutually suited to each other.
+With the option for trial work to be incorporated from March 2020, Germany-based employers and foreign workers will be able to find out if they are mutually suited to each other.

-A prominent change to be introduced by the new act is that during the time spent in Germany for job-hunting, you will also be allowed to work on a trial basis.
+A major change to be introduced by the new act is that you will also be allowed to work on a trial basis during the time spent in Germany for job-hunting.
 This means you can work for a maximum of 10 hours per week on a job seeker visa.

-With the Skilled Workers Immigration Act coming into force in March 2020, Germany will undoubtedly become more attractive than ever for international workers from non-EU countries.
+With the Skilled Workers Immigration Act coming into force in March 2020, Germany will undoubtedly become more attractive for international workers from non-EU countries than ever.

-You are required to meet certain eligibility parameters to apply for a Germany Job Seeker visa.
+You are required to meet specific eligibility parameters to apply for a Germany Job Seeker visa.
 These include:

 - Bachelor’s Degree or higher in subjects related to STEM (from a recognized University)*